 In 2018, Perreault et al. made a randomized controlled trial to study the effect of nutrition during pregnancy.
 In this study, participants were provided with low-fat milk, cottage cheese, and/or yogurt to ensure that they consume enough amounts of dairy.

 According to the National Health Service (NHS) website, pregnant women can eat all hard cheeses, soft pasteurized cheeses, including cottage cheese, and all other cheeses that have been thoroughly cooked.
-In contrast, pregnant women are advised to avoid mold-ripened soft cheeses and any cheese that is made from unpasteurized milk because of the risk of an infection called Listeriosis.
+In contrast, pregnant women are advised to avoid mold-ripened soft cheeses – like blue cheese – and any cheese that is made from unpasteurized milk because of the risk of an infection called Listeriosis.

 Soft cheeses made with pasteurized milk are generally considered safe.
 These include commercial cottage cheese, cream cheese, and processed mozzarella.
 However, consumers cannot rely on labels alone to evaluate the conditions under which a cheese was made.
 Therefore, people at higher risk for infection with L. monocytogenes, including pregnant women, are advised to carefully consider cheeses before consumption (Jackson et al., 2018).